 Japan Rail Pass

-First off, if you have a longer options are also available), the Hikari (not Nozomi) is 100% covered by the pass.
-The JR Pass is only available to short-term visitors to Japan., which allows unlimited travel on Japan Rail (JR) trains for a week (
+First off, if you have a longer options are also available), the Hikari and Kodama (but not Nozomi) are 100% covered by the pass.
+Note: The JR Pass is only available to short-term visitors to Japan., which allows unlimited travel on Japan Rail (JR) trains for a week (

 There’s also the Puratto Kodama Economy Plan, which allows travel on the slow Kodama from Tokyo to Kyoto for around ¥10,500 – ¥11,900 one way, depending on the season.
 This plan must be purchased at least a day in advance, and tickets are limited.
 Look up JR Tokai Tours for more info.